How to move, store and trade duty-suspended and duty-paid excise goods.

 Moving excise goods in duty-suspension

-Generally, excise goods that are moving within the EU in excise duty-suspension must be covered by financial security in the form of a movement guarantee.
+Generally, excise goods that are moving within the UK or EU in excise duty-suspension must be covered by financial security in the form of a movement guarantee.
 It is the consignor’s responsibility to ensure that a valid movement guarantee is in place, with detail of the guarantee recorded on the appropriate movement documentation prior to the goods being dispatched in duty-suspension.

 Excise Movement and Control System (EMCS)